-Buffalo soldiers were African American ex-slaves who escaped the racially oppressive South and made their way west to become soldiers on horseback in the 9th and 10th cavalry under the command of white officers.
-As was customary during the first half of the 20th Century, the U.S. Cavalry was always portrayed as white men courageously fighting Native Americans almost always to protect white settlers or to punish Indians for attacking and killing those settlers.
-Hollywood’s depictions of this history was through a white lens and reinforced the white civilization-Indian savagery dichotomy that held sway in movies and more generally in popular culture through the first eight decades of the 20th Century.
+Buffalo Soldiers were African American ex-slaves who escaped the racially oppressive South and made their way West to become soldiers on horseback in the 9th and 10th cavalry under the command of white officers.
+As was customary during the first half of the 20th century, the U.S. Cavalry was always portrayed as white men courageously fighting Native Americans almost always to protect white settlers or to punish Indians for attacking and killing those settlers.
+Hollywood’s depictions of this history was through a white lens and reinforced the white civilization-Indian savagery dichotomy that held sway in movies and more generally in popular culture through the first eight decades of the 20th century.

-John Ford, the white film director usually credited with his brave stance in bringing Sergeant Rutledge to the big screen before the height of the civil rights movement, actually had considerable cinematic experience promoting racism and miscegenation, as evident in one of his most popular western, The Searchers (1956), starring John Wayne.
+John Ford, the white film director usually credited with his brave stance in bringing Sergeant Rutledge to the big screen before the height of the civil rights movement, actually had considerable cinematic experience promoting racism and miscegenation, as evident in one of his most popular westerns, The Searchers (1956), starring John Wayne.
 The rape of a white woman by a Native American was unspoken but strongly implied.
-Ford’s film centered on the racist, Ethan Edwards who fought for the Confederacy and now sought revenge on Comanches.
+Ford’s film centered on the racist, Ethan Edwards, who fought for the Confederacy and now sought revenge on Comanches.

-Constance Towers, the white female lead, portrayed Mary Beecher whose character sought to defend Rutledge even when all others except the loyal black soldiers under his command, declared him guilty.
+Constance Towers, the white female lead, portrayed Mary Beecher, whose character sought to defend Rutledge even when all others except the loyal Black soldiers under his command declared him guilty.
 Ford inserts a curious scene in Sergeant Rutledge where the Sergeant and Beecher are alone in a cabin at night and Rutledge takes off his shirt to allow her to tend to the wounds he received defending her from Apaches.
-One wonders what message Ford was trying to convey since there was no logical reason for Rutledge to disrobe and display his physic in the presence of the white woman.
+One wonders what message Ford was trying to convey since there was no logical reason for Rutledge to disrobe and display his physique in the presence of the white woman.
 Perhaps director Ford was toying with the audience regarding the taboo of interracial sex.
 As other film critics have noted, the production of Sergeant Rutledge in 1960 was probably as opportunistic as it was timely.

-As Braxton Rutledge, First Sergeant of the 9th U.S. Cavalry, Woody Strode was strong and confident, with high cheek bones, piercing eyes, and a hard stare.
-He was similar to his contemporary, the African American actor Brock Peters who would later appear in To Kill a Mockingbird (1962) which was also based on a black man charged with raping a white woman.
-Although the film and Strode’s portrayal of Rutledge received praise by black film critics and moviegoers, one has to remember that both were starved for depictions of blacks on the silver screen that were not of the Stepin Fetchit or Rochester Anderson variety.
+As Braxton Rutledge, First Sergeant of the 9th U.S. Cavalry, Woody Strode was strong and confident, with high cheekbones, piercing eyes, and a hard stare.
+He was similar to his contemporary, the African American actor Brock Peters, who would later appear in To Kill a Mockingbird (1962), which was also based on a Black man charged with raping a white woman.
+Although the film and Strode’s portrayal of Rutledge received praise by Black film critics and moviegoers, one has to remember that both were starved for depictions of Blacks on the silver screen that were not of the Stepin Fetchit or Rochester Anderson variety.

 Not that the Hollywood executives really cared what African Americans felt about Sergeant Rutledge or Buffalo Soldiers.
-They would recognize an African American market for films depicting black characters only in the 1970s. #Oscarsowhite, the Twitter-based movement that critiqued the absence of black roles in Hollywood was six decades into the future.
+They would recognize an African American market for films depicting Black characters only in the 1970s. #Oscarsowhite, the Twitter-based movement that critiqued the absence of Black roles in Hollywood, was six decades into the future.
 Racism, however, was rampant in 1960 throughout Hollywood and the popular market its films addressed.
 Only a handful of black actors made it to movie screens in non-subservient roles.
-Black actress Dorothy Dandridge in Carman Jones (1954) and Island in the Sun (1957) was perhaps the lone black actress that would have been known to some among white audiences as was Calypso singer, actor, and later activist Harry Belafonte.
+Black actress Dorothy Dandridge in Carman Jones (1954) and Island in the Sun (1957) was perhaps the lone Black actress that would have been known to some among white audiences, as was Calypso singer, actor, and later activist Harry Belafonte.
 Belafonte took chances in films like Carman Jones (1954) with Dandridge and in Odds Against Tomorrow (1959).
 But he also echoed Poitier’s caution as in the apocalyptic thriller, The World, the Flesh, and the Devil (1959).
-Ultimately blacks in that era had no power in Hollywood and Sidney Poitier stood virtually alone in his ability to avoid depicting characters he felt would embarrass Black people.
+Ultimately Blacks in that era had no power in Hollywood and Sidney Poitier stood virtually alone in his ability to avoid depicting characters he felt would embarrass Black people.

 Sergeant Rutledge was not a box-office success, but it was also not a bomb.
 Looking back more than six decades later, the film does provide a retrospective analysis of American race relations and Black history through the lens of the white controlled media.
 We should not be surprised that given that lens, the film has flaws.
-It can only be through sources such as BlackPast, that we can come away with a truer, valid, and more objective understanding of Buffalo Soldiers, black Hollywood, and the entire Black/African American experience.
+It can only be through sources such as BlackPast that we can come away with a truer, valid, and more objective understanding of Buffalo Soldiers, Black Hollywood, and the entire Black/African American experience.